tdyer21/cse130-tests/README.md

 These tests will be shared with the permission of the teaching staff of cse 130 and will be removed at the end of the quarter.
 Passing these tests does not guarantee passing official tests.
 Some tests may be broken.
 If you think a test may be broken, submit an issue on github, or better yet fix it yourself and make a pull request and I will include your fix.

+# Acknowlegdment

+This test is based on Aviv's test script from assignment 1.

 # How to use

 Go to each assignments folder and check their readme, instructions may differ.